-I'm Michel Martin, and this is TELL ME MORE from NPR News.
+I'm Michel Martin and this is TELL ME MORE from NPR News.
 Later, find out what reality show star Omarosa - excuse me, make that Reverend Omarosa is listening to these days.